oauth-xx/oauth-ruby/README.md

 **New EOL Policy**

-Versions 1.x will be EOL no later than April, 2025.
+Versions 1.1.x will be EOL no later than April, 2025.
+Versions 1.0.x will be EOL no later than April, 2023.
 Versions 0.6.x will be EOL no later than April, 2024.
 Versions 0.5.x will be EOL no later than April, 2023.